Email Sending Limits Overview

 1. Launch Apollo and click Settings > Mailboxes.

-3. To change the limits, click the mailbox you want to edit.
-Edit Limits
+1. To change the limits, click the mailbox you want to edit.

-5. Then, click Reset to default to confirm the change.
-Apollo automatically reverts all sending limits for the selected mailbox.
-Reset to default confirmation modal
+1. Click Reset to default to confirm.
+Apollo automatically reverts the sending limits for the selected mailbox to Apollo's recommendations.

-6. To manually make changes, edit the fields for daily and hourly limits and the minimum delay between emails.
-Then, click Save changes.
-Save changes button
+2. Alternatively, manually edit the sending limits for daily and hourly, and set the minimum delay between emails.

-7. (Recommended) While you're here, configure an unsubscribe link to accompany your email signature.
-If you give recipients an alternative, they are less likely to flag your email as spam.
+1. (Recommended) If you haven't already, configure an unsubscribe link to accompany your email signature.
+If you give recipients an option to unsubscribe, they're less likely to flag your email as spam.

-Daily limits in Apollo are based on a rolling 24-hour period, not the calendar day.
+Daily limits on Apollo are based on a rolling 24-hour period, not a calendar day.
 The period begins the moment you turn on a sequence.
-When you enroll contacts into a sequence, Apollo verifies the number of emails both sent and scheduled to dispatch within the current 24-hour period.
+When you enroll contacts into a sequence, Apollo verifies the number of emails both sent and scheduled to send within the current 24-hour period.
 Apollo then respects the specified sending limits and pauses any emails that exceed the limit until the next period.
-If you make any changes to your limits, this influences and determines how many emails Apollo will schedule for the next 24-hour period.
+If you make any changes to your limits, this influences how many emails Apollo will schedule for the next 24-hour period.

 Back to Top